The Wall: Recording

 Accounts of Wright's subsequent departure from the band differ.
 In his autobiography, Inside Out, Mason says that Waters called the band's manager, Steve O'Rourke, who was travelling to the US on the QE2, and told him to have Wright out of the band by the time Waters arrived in LA to mix the album.
 In another version recorded by a later historian of the band, Waters called O'Rourke and asked him to tell Wright about the new recording arrangements, to which Wright responded: "Tell Roger to fuck off".
 Wright denied this, stating that the band had agreed to record only through the spring and early summer, and that he had no idea they were so far behind schedule.
 Mason later wrote that Waters was "stunned and furious", and felt that Wright was not doing enough.

 Gilmour was on holiday in Dublin when he learnt of Waters's ultimatum, and tried to calm the situation.
 He later spoke with Wright and gave him his support, but reminded him about his minimal contributions.
-Waters, however, insisted that Wright leave, or he would refuse to release The Wall.
+Waters insisted that Wright leave, or he would refuse to release The Wall.
 Several days later, worried about their financial situation and the failing interpersonal relationships within the band, Wright quit.
 News of his departure was kept from the music press.
-Although his name did not appear on some editions of the album (it does appear on the U.K. gatefold sleeve), he was employed as a session musician on the band's subsequent tour.
+Although his name did not appear on some editions of the album (it does appear on the UK gatefold sleeve), he was employed as a session musician on the band's subsequent tour.

 By August 1979, the running order was largely complete.
 Wright completed his duties at Cherokee Studios aided by session musicians Peter Wood and Fred Mandel, and Jeff Porcaro played drums in Mason's stead on "Mother".
 Mason left the final mix to Waters, Gilmour, Ezrin and Guthrie, and travelled to New York to record his debut solo album, Nick Mason's Fictitious Sports.
 In advance of its release, technical constraints led to some changes to the running order and content of The Wall, with "What Shall We Do Now?" replaced by the similar but shorter "Empty Spaces", and "Hey You" being moved from the end of side three to the beginning.
 With the November 1979 deadline approaching, the band left the inner sleeves of the album unchanged.